Trials (musician): Making music

-He released his first solo song 'I'm a f**king wreck' in 2020.
+Trials released his first solo song, "I'm a f**king wreck" in 2020.
 The song's lyrics are self-deprecating confessional thoughts.
 The track is a collaboration with US rapper, Daniyel.
 Daniyel and Trials first worked together collaborating on Daniyel's debut album.
+In July 2020, Trials signed to Island Records Australia and Universal Music Australia to release his debut solo album.

-He has produced and composed music for film and TV including programs Cleverman, Looky Looky – Here Comes Cooky, Cargo (Netflix), and The Warriors.
+He has produced and composed music for film and television, including programs Cleverman, Looky Looky – Here Comes Cooky, Cargo (Netflix), and The Warriors.
 His music has also appeared in advertisements for the MMA, NBL and NBA, as well as fighting and surfing documentaries.